 An allergy occurs when the body’s immune system sees a substance as harmful and overreacts to it.
 The symptoms that result are an allergic reaction.
+Allergies Symptoms.
 The substances that cause allergic reactions are allergens.
 Allergens can get into your body many ways to cause an allergic reaction:

 - You can inhale allergens into your nose and your lungs.
 Many are small enough to float through the air.
 Examples are pollen, house dust, mold spores, cat and dog dander and latex dust.